stevnw/PhraseWeaver/README.md

 ### To do
-- [ ] Add completion dates & times to user saves - this will then allow me to add a review button which will make it asier to review content
+- [ ] Add completion dates & times to user saves - this will then allow me to add a review button which will make it easier to review content
 - [ ] I think I should hide the reset button behind a menu of sorts - also add a confirmation to it...
 - [ ] I want to add a streak counter in the bottom right possibly?
 I think some people won't like streaks so I think it should be something that is toggleable...
 - [ ] I want to add a dark mode at some point.